freshinstall/kettle/README.md

 /metainfo
   /meta.json
 ```
-`.fix` files can contain extra packages that need to be installed, third-party repositories that need to be enabled, configuration files to set up custom options, source pacakges to include for manual installation, and scripts to run to perform other actions.
+`.fix` files can contain extra packages that need to be installed, third-party repositories that need to be enabled, configuration files to set up custom options, source packages to include for manual installation, and scripts to run to perform other actions.